jonathanciapetti/picklevw/README.md

-# picklevw
-markdown
-Copy code
-# Welcome to picklevw!

-## 🐍 picklevw: A Python Desktop App for Reading Pickle Files
+## 🥒 picklevw: A Python Desktop App for Reading Pickle Files

 **picklevw** is a simple desktop application built with Python, designed to read and display pickle files using Pandas and Tkinter.